ZiggyCreatures/FusionCache/docs/Backplane.md

 ## 🥳 Look ma: no distributed cache!

-The solution is to **disable automatic backplane notifications** and publish them only when we want to signal an actual change.
+The solution is to **skip automatic backplane notifications** and publish them only when we want to signal an actual change.

 And how can we do this, in practice?

-To decide if notifications should be published on the backplane FusionCache looks at the `EnableBackplaneNotifications` option on the `FusionCacheEntryOptions` object: this means that we can be granular and specify it for every single operation, but as we know this also means that we can set it to `false` in the global `DefaultEntryOptions` once, and not having to disable it every time.
+By default notifications are published on the backplane (if any): to skip them we can just set the `SkipBackplaneNotifications` option on the `FusionCacheEntryOptions` object.
+This means that we can be granular and specify it for every single operation, but as we know this also means that we can set it to `true` in the global `DefaultEntryOptions` once, and not having to skip them every time.

 But then, when we **want** to publish a notification, how can we do it?
-Easy peasy, simply enable it only for that specific operation.
+Easy peasy, simply enable them only for that specific operation.

 Let's look at a concrete example.